Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

-I started most days at Big Bend watching the sun rise over the mountains from the patio at Espresso y Poco Mas.
+I began most days at Big Bend watching the sun rise over the mountains from the patio at Espresso y Poco Mas.
 The diner is built within a ruin.
-The mornings were chilly but the temperature rose quickly, one afternoon in February hitting ninety.
+The mornings were chilly, but the temperature rose quickly, hitting ninety degrees one afternoon in February.

 The hiking trails were diverse.
-One entered the Santa Elena Canyon, the United States on one side and Mexico on the other.
+One passed through the Santa Elena Canyon with the United States on one side and Mexico on the other.
 The cliffs on both sides of the Rio Grande are almost a quarter of a mile high, a natural “wall” between the countries.

-Another hike passed the Mule Ears rock formation and arrived at a spring.
+On another hike I reached a spring just past the Mule Ears rock formation.
 I sat down to rest, listened to the water trickle over the rocks, and watched tadpoles swim in the middle of the desert.

-Next day, I drove the bone-jarring Old Maverick Road, rattling over washboards and through gravel stream beds.
+Next day, I drove the bone-jarring Old Maverick Road, bouncing over washboards and crossing gravel stream beds.

-I stopped to visit Luna’s Jacal (hah-KAHL), the former residence of Gilberto Luna, a Mexican farmer.
-He built the lean-to of rocks, wood and earth around 1890.
+I stopped to visit Luna’s Jacal (ha CALL), the former residence of Gilberto Luna, a Mexican farmer.
+He built the lean-to of rocks, wood, and earth around 1890.
 Luna raised a large family in the hut despite the presence of Comanche in the area.
 He died in 1947 at the age of 108.

 There is room for only a few people to bathe at a time.
 The 105-degree water runs over the edge of the pool and into the river, infinity-style.
 There, the narrow Rio Grande rushes through thick bamboo groves.

-The Grapevine Hills Trail is short and easy–until the end.
-The path enters a box canyon and winds around truck-sized boulders, jumbled on top of each other in unusual formations.
+The Grapevine Hills Trail is short and easy—until the end.
+The path enters a box canyon and winds around boulders the size of trucks, jumbled on top of each other in unusual formations.